drlippman/IMathAS/hooks.md

 return an array of base filenames that are allowed to be accessed by a user accessing an assessment via LTI.
 This is merged with the default list.

+Called to determine if a user should be redirected to a diagnostic assessment `isDiagnostic()`

 ## util/batchcreateinstr

 Include via `$CFG['hooks']['util/batchcreateinstr']`